What is 2.01348 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 201348 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 201348 are: 1 2 3 4 6 7 9 12 14 17 18 21 28 34 36 42 47 51 63 68 84 94 102 119 126 141 153 188 204 238 252 282 306 329 357 423 476 564 612 658 714 799 846 987 1071 1316 1428 1598 1692 1974 2142 2397 2961 3196 3948 4284 4794 5593 5922 7191 9588 11186 11844 14382 16779 22372 28764 33558 50337 67116 100674 201348